Central and Perforating Canals Are Lined With: Understanding Their Cellular Structure

 Perforating Canals: Gateways for Blood Supply

 Endothelial cells in perforating canals are adapted to handle blood flow efficiently.
 They possess a smooth, semi-permeable surface that regulates the exchange of nutrients, oxygen, and waste between the bloodstream and bone tissue.
-Which means additionally, these cells produce signaling molecules that promote angiogenesis (the formation of new blood vessels) and maintain the integrity of the vascular network.
+That said, additionally, these cells produce signaling molecules that promote angiogenesis (the formation of new blood vessels) and maintain the integrity of the vascular network.
 This lining is essential for bone health, as it ensures a constant supply of oxygen and nutrients to bone cells like osteoblasts and osteoclasts, facilitating continuous bone remodeling.

 Comparative Analysis: Structural and Functional Differences